 No, that isn’t wallpaper or a fake picture — that’s real food you’re looking at.
 The checkerboard is made of pea pods, and the lattice of squares is made of super-thin watermelon slices.
 Artist Sakir Gökçebag cuts food so carefully that he can line up perfect shapes in crazy designs.
-Food doesn’t grow perfectly: every pea pod is a little different, and so is every apple.
-So he has to pick out the fruits or veggies that are the same size, then he cuts them.
 Next time you eat, see what patterns you can make before you gulp your food down!

 Wee ones: What shapes do you see in the middle of the pea pod checkerboard?